NetPosterWorks - Educational Posters selected for teachers by a teacher.

 d.
 9-20-1933; India

-Annie Besant was political and women's rights activist, writer, and Theosophist, or one who holds that each religion holds a portion of truth to help humanity evolve to greater perfection.
+Annie Besant was a political and women's rights activist, writer, and Theosophist, or one who holds that each religion holds a portion of truth to help humanity evolve to greater perfection.

 Annie Besant: An Autobiography